The Facility and Its Philosophy

 4) To foster respect for and appreciation of individual differences, and to increase understanding of the dynamics of power, oppression and cultural influence

 Individual and Couples Counseling: Most clients are served through brief therapy (1-12 sessions), although interns may work with a small number of individuals for longer term treatment.
 Interns work with a diverse student population, including non-traditional aged students, international students, individuals from diverse racial, cultural and gender backgrounds, and students with disabilities.
 Full-time interns generally carry a caseload of between 15 and 20 client hours per week.

 Group Counseling: The UHCS group program includes general therapy and theme-centered groups, as well as structured and unstructured offerings.
-Recent groups have addressed women's support, recovery support, and relaxation skills training.
+Recent groups have addressed relationship skills, mindfulness and anxiety coping skills.
 Interns are encouraged to co-facilitate at least one group during the year, typically with a senior staff member or postdoctoral fellow.
 Supervision for group work is provided in a group format with other trainees and senior staff as well as in individual supervision.

 Crisis Intervention: Crisis intervention at UHCS encompasses a range of situations from working with a distressed student to hospitalizing an individual who is psychotic or suicidal.
 Crisis intervention may also involve supporting a group of students who have experienced a trauma such as the sudden death of a classmate.
 UHCS works closely with Residential Life and with our Public Safety Department in handling mental health emergencies.
 All clinical staff and interns may be called upon to handle walk-in daytime emergencies.
 Interns gain experience in screening for hospitalization as part of their crisis intervention experience.